seifertd/site-mapper/README.md

 In the returned object, the type is either one of the built in source type classes (see below) or a site specific class derived from the SitemapTransformer base class.

-A minimal config might be:
+A minimal config might be ./config/staging.coffee:

 ```coffee
 {StaticSetSource, JsonSource} = require 'site-mapper'